 What you’ll take away:

-- How to use behavioral science in your product and feature development
+- Actionable insights on how to leverage behavioral science in your product and feature development

-- The “3B framework” for behavior change: develop solutions that account for human biases (used by companies like Google and Facebook)
+- The “3B framework” for behavior change: Solve for human biases (used by companies like Google and Facebook)

 - How to bring the art of experimentation into your product infrastructure and corporate culture

 - Survey & experimental design methodologies, including statistical best practices

 - Tools, like a behavioral diagnosis, that help you evaluate your current product experience and prioritize changes

 - Materials to enable you to train the rest of your team

 - Certificate of completion of the course